adrancarnavale/project-solar-system/README.md

 ### Technologies and tools used
 - React
-- Styled Components
-- React Testing Library
-- Typescript

 ### Project objective

 Application that shows the user a list with all planets in the solar system, and another one with a series of space missions conducted in the past decades.

 ### Usage

-You can see the application running by clicking on this [link](https://planets-showdown.netlify.app), or, if preferred, clone the source code in your computer following the instructions below:

 1. If you don't have Git installed in your computer, first you will need to do it.
 Check this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to access the instructions!
 2. Open a terminal window.